Analytical description of spontaneous emission of light at the optical event horizon: Case study

-As can be seen in Fig.\ref{fig:mfflux}, the spontaneous emission flux \eqref{eq:fluxbody} peaks in two narrow frequency intervals.
-The low- and high-frequency intervals, white hole interval (WHI) and black hole interval (BHI), correspond to white and black hole emission, respectively.
-Over the horizon intervals (insets), the spectrum has a characteristic ‘shark fin’ shape: on one side the overall emission cuts off by many orders of magnitude as the emitting Hawking mode (\textit{loL} or \textit{moR}) ceases to exist.
-On the other side we enter kinematic scenario \textbf{c} (in Fig.\ref{fig:kinematics}), leading to an abrupt decrease in emission.
-Outside these intervals, the emission decreases to a near constant level.
-All photons produced have partners of opposite norm and the emission follows the kinematics explored in Fig.\ref{fig:kinematics}: for example, over the WHI, emission is mainly into modes \textit{noL} (purple line) and \textit{loL} (orange-dashed line).
-Over the BHI, emission is strongest into modes \textit{noL} and \textit{moR} (green-dot-dashed line).
-Because \textit{noL} is the only negative norm mode of optical frequency, the flux in this mode is high.
+As can be seen in Fig.\ref{fig:mfflux}, the spontaneous emission from the RIF is peaked in two very narrow frequency intervals.
+The low-frequency interval corresponds to white hole emission ($\phi^{noL}({\omega})\sim 10^{-9}$ photons per time-bandwidth) and the large-frequency interval to black hole emission ($\phi^{noL}({\omega})\sim 10^{-8}$).
+In \cite{robertson_hawking_2011, jacquet_quantum_2015} it was shown that the spectrum has a characteristic `shark fin' shape, a sharp increase of emission as $\omega$ approaches the black hole interval and a slower decrease inside that interval.
+Despite the narrow width of the peaks, their `shark fin' shape remains, as seen in the insets of Fig.\ref{fig:mfflux}.
+This shape is a signature of horizon-like emission.
+Over the narrow white hole interval (WHI) indicated in Fig.\ref{fig:mfflux}, emission is mainly into partnered modes \textit{noL} (purple line) and \textit{loL} (orange-dashed line).
+Over the black-hole interval (BHI), emission is strongest into modes \textit{noL} and \textit{moR} (green-dot-dashed line).
+The photon pairs produced have partners of opposite norm and the horizon emission follows the kinematics explored in Fig.\ref{fig:intervals}.
+Because \textit{noL} is the only negative norm mode of optical frequency, the flux into this mode is strong.
+Note that the non-optical mode \textit{nlL} is contributing weakly at the WHI.

-The partnered emission can be characterised further by computing the matrix of photon number correlations between all modes.
-In what follows, we also plot the emission in non-optical modes.
-The photon-flux Pearson correlation coefficient between detectors 1 and 2 of bandwidth $\Delta_1$ and $\Delta_2$, corresponding to modes $\alpha$ and $\alpha'$, is \cite{Note1}
+This can be assessed further by computing the matrix of photon number correlations between all modes, including non-optical modes, by eq. \eqref{eq:corrcoefficient}.